-^c As in the text, etávatí vai prithiví yávatí vedih, such or so this sacrifice is the navel of the world: this Soma juice is the fecundating power of the rain-shedding steed: this $Brahm\acute{a}$ is the supreme heaven of (holy) speech.
+35. This altar is the uttermost end of the earth : this sacrifice is the navel of the world : this Soma juice is the fecundating power of the rain-shedding steed : this Brahmo is the supreme heaven of (holy) speech.

-- 36. The seven^c (sustaining), the embryo (rain) for half a year, the fecundating (element) of the world, abide, by appointment, in the various functions of Vishûu.^d By their intelligence they pervade in thought all around (them), for they are intelligent and diffusive. - 37.
-I distinguish not if I am this all; for I go perplexed, and bound in mind; when the first-born (perceptions) of the truth reach me, then immemuch, verily, as the earth, so much is the altar: it is the essence of the whole earth.
+36. The seven (sustaining), the embryo (rain) for half a year, the fecundating (element) of the world, abide, by appointment, in the various functions of VISHNU.
+By their intelligence they pervade in thought all around (them), for they are intelligent and diffusive.

+37. I distinguish not if I am this all; for I go perplexed, and bound in mind; when the first-born (perceptions) of the truth reach me, then immediately shall I obtain a portion (of the meaning) of that (sacred) word.